SahajR/android-hiring-challenge/README.md

 - Create an edit text that only accepts decimal input
   * It has an editable unit dropdown
   * It lets other UI elements know when the value has changed (**BONUS**: Throttle the input so that the change is propagated only when the value has changed for a significant amount of time)
   * A text view shows the value of the input in grams.
-Make sure the conversion happens when the unit u=is set to `Kg`
+Make sure the conversion happens when the unit is set to `Kg`
   * A simple pie chart that shows the total vs supplied amount ratios
   * Both the text view and pie chart are reactive to the changes in the weight value